The Community Reinvestment Act

 The Community Reinvestment Act established an affirmative obligation for deposit insured lenders to serve their entire community.
 Since 1986, our agency has catalyzed more than $40 billion of CRA commitments from large and small institutions in North Carolina and the Southeast.

-In 2017, Reinvestment Partners is challenging First Horizon’s acquisition of Capital Bank headquartered in North Carolina.
-You can read our July 14 comment to the Federal Reserve here.
+In 2017, Reinvestment Partners challenged First Horizon’s acquisition of Capital Bank, headquartered in North Carolina.
+See our comments to the Federal Reserve below:

 In 2016, Reinvestment Partners challenged the First National Bank of Pittsburgh’s acquisition of Yadkin Valley Bank.
 This challenge lead to FNB’s development of a franchise-wide community reinvestment plan with input on North Carolina’s needs and opportunities.